cwells/adhd/README.md

-  -p, --plugin PLUGIN  Manage plugins using `<plugin>:[on|off]` --dry-run            Don't actually execute anything --help-jobs          Display available jobs and help text --explain            Display help text from job and its dependencies -v, --verbose        Increase verbosity, send stdout of all jobs to console -f, --force          Bypass skip checks
+  -p, --plugin PLUGIN  Manage plugins using `<plugin>:[on|off]` --dry-run            Don't actually execute anything --help-jobs          Display available jobs and help text --help-plugins       Display available plugins and help text --explain            Display help text from job and its dependencies -v, --verbose        Send stdout of all jobs to console -f, --force          Bypass skip checks
-  --help               Show this message and exit
+  --help               Show this message and exit.
 ```

 ## Examples